jspenc72/robinhood-observer/README.md

 [See The Reactive Extensions for JavaScript (RxJS)](https://github.com/Reactive-Extensions/RxJS) for more information.

 ## Features
+*   Works with Robinhoods New 2FA Authentication (As of June 2019)
 *   Reactive
 *   Quote Data
 *   Buy, Sell Orders